LoginRadius/engineering-portal/content/recoiling-the-react/index.md

 }
 ```

-That's all Milord.
+That's all, Milord.

-### Conclusion
+## Conclusion

-Hope you got why I am saying this as **`light`**.
+I hope you got why I am saying this as **`light`**.

-Recoil is looking quite easy, promising and early-stage but again this is the next generation and it will take time to get the own space in the community.
+Recoil is looking relatively easy, promising, and early-stage, but again this is the next generation, and it will take time to get the own space in the community.